 That’s where debt consolidation can be a big help.
-And, if you own a home, tapping into your home equity instead of taking out a debt consolidation loan can be a smart choice.
+And, if you’re a homeowner, taking out a home equity loan for debt consolidation can be a smart choice.

-Benefits of debt consolidation
+4 benefits of debt consolidation through home equity

 1. You’ll have just one payment

-If you previously had medical debt, credit card debt, a personal loan and a car loan, you know how frustrating and confusing it can be to keep track of multiple payment due dates.
-With so many to juggle, it’s easy to forget and fall behind.
+If you previously had medical debt, credit card debt, a personal loan and a car loan, you know how confusing it can be to keep track of multiple payment due dates.
+By consolidating your debt, you have just one payment, rather than several.

 2. You’ll know when your debt will be paid off

+Because credit cards are revolving forms of debt — meaning you can continue using them and add to your balance — coming up with a payoff date can be tricky.
 A debt consolidation loan streamlines the process.
 When you take out a loan, you have a set repayment term, such as three to five years.
 You can circle that date on your calendar and know that’s when you officially will be debt-free.

 3. You can get a much lower interest rate

+The average interest rate on variable-rate credit cards was 17.32 percent in September 2018, according to Bankrate data.
 By consolidating your debt, you can lock in a much lower interest rate.
-For example, you could consolidate your debt with a home equity loan — the current average interest rate on these loans is just 5.77 percent, according to Bankrate data.
+For example, you could consolidate your debt with a home equity loan — the September 2018 average interest rate on these loans is under 6 percent, according to Bankrate data.
 That way, more of your monthly payment goes toward the principal rather than interest charges.

 4. You can save money

+Imagine you had $10,000 in credit card debt at 15.54 percent interest.
+If you made only your minimum payments, you’d end up paying a total of $14,445.
 By contrast, say you consolidated your debt to a five-year home equity loan and qualified for a 5 percent interest rate.
 By the end of your loan, you’ll have repaid just $11,323.
-Taking just a few minutes to consolidate your debt would help you save over $3,000.
+A HELOC or home loan consolidation could help you save over $3,000.